A Study on the radon removal performance of low background activated carbon: The radon detector

 \subsection{Detector calibration}

 In order to get the corresponding relationship between $^{214}$Po event rate and $^{222}$Rn concentration in the detector, a gas flow $^{222}$Rn source, which is made from BaRa(CO$_3$)$_2$ powder by the radon laboratory of South China university, has been used to calibrate the detector.
-During the calibration, the gas flow rate is set to 1~L/min, which is controlled by the MFC, and the radon concentration in the outgas is 33.0$\pm$3.3~Bq/m$^3$, which is measured by a RAD7~\cite{RAD7} radon detector.
+During the calibration, the gas flow rate is set to 1~L/min, which is controlled by the MFC, and the radon concentration in the outgas is 33.0$\pm$3.3~Bq/m$^3$, which is measured by a RAD7 radon detector of Durridge Company Inc~\cite{RAD7}.
 A calibration factor (C$_F$) is defined as Eq.~\ref{Eq.CF}:

-Where the numerator is the event rate of $^{214}$Po in the unit of counts per hour (cph), and the denominator is the $^{222}$Rn concentration in the unit of Bq/m$^3$.
-C$_F$ represents the detection efficiency of the detector.
+where the numerator is the event rate of $^{214}$Po in the unit of counts per hour (cph), and the denominator is the $^{222}$Rn concentration in the unit of Bq/m$^3$.
+For a radon detector, the internal radon activity can be calculated according to the radon concentration and the detector volume, and then the maximum event rate can be obtained.
+Therefore, the value of C$_F$ also represents the detection efficiency of the detector.

 According to the detection principle described in sec.~\ref{sec.DP}, the detection efficiency is related to the humidity and the electric field inside the detector.
-Because the gas source in the experiment is evaporated nitrogen and the absolute humidity of evaporated nitrogen is $\sim$0.01~$\mu$g/cm$^3$, only the influence of electric field on the detection efficiency is considered.
+Because the gas source in the experiment is evaporated nitrogen and the absolute humidity of evaporated nitrogen is $\sim$0.01~$\mu$g/cm$^3$, only the influence of the electric field on the detection efficiency is considered.
 The variation of C$_F$ with the applied voltage is shown in Fig.~\ref{fig.CF}.

 As can be seen from Fig.~\ref{fig.CF}, C$_F$ reaches the maximum value at $\sim$700V, which is 67.0$\pm$6.7~cph/(Bq/m$^3$).
 This corresponds to a collection efficiency of $\sim$90\%.
 Compared with our former work~\cite{Rn_2018}, this improvement mainly comes form the geometry optimization of the detector.
 The operation voltage is set to 700~V in the following experiment.